 Fourteen surviving yachts competing in the Whitbread Round the World Race set out for third leg of their epic contest on Saturday (December 29).

-Fourteen surviving yachts competing in the Whitbread Round the World Race set out for third leg of their epic contest on Saturday (December 29).
+Background: Fourteen surviving yachts competing in the Whitbread Round the World Race set out for third leg of their epic contest on Saturday (December 29).
 The competitors sailed from Sydney at the start of the 8,000 mile (13,000 km) stage round the Horn to Rio.

 The start from Sydney had been delayed for 24-hours to enable smaller competitors to carry out necessary repairs.
 Then on Friday night, Australian police searched the British entry Great Britain II following a warning that there was a bomb hidden aboard.
 Nothing was found and police believe the call was made by a sympathiser of the Irish Republican Army.